DIY ~Make Your Own Lip Balms~

 Lip balm

-I love that all the ingredients are natural and you can have fun using different essential oils like peppermint for a cooling feeling on your lips.
+I love that all the ingredients are natural, and you can have fun using different essential oils, such as peppermint, for a cooling sensation on your lips.

 Thanks so much for stopping in today!